What is an Itemized Deduction?

 Because anyone can take the standard deduction instead of itemizing, itemized deductions only cut your tax bill if you can itemize more deductions than the standard deduction amount.
-In 2019, the standard deduction is $12,200 for individuals (and $24,400 for married couples filing jointly), so you must be able to itemize at least that much in deductions for itemizing to reduce your tax bill.
+For 2020 taxes, the standard deduction is $12,400 for individuals (and $24,800 for married couples filing jointly), so you must be able to itemize at least that much in deductions for itemizing to reduce your tax bill.

 The IRS maintains a complete list of expenses that you can itemize.
 Some of the expenses you can itemize include:

-Like itemized deductions, the standard deduction lets you subtract an amount from your taxable income, reducing the amount of income tax that you owe.
+The standard deduction lets you subtract an amount from your taxable income, reducing the amount of income tax that you owe.
 Unlike itemized deductions, which can vary in amount based on your spending, the standard deduction is the same for everyone.
-For 2019, the standard deduction is $12,200 for individuals and married couples filing separately; for married couples filing jointly the standard deduction is $24,400 as of 2019.

 Almost everyone is eligible to take the standard deduction.
 The following taxpayers are not eligible: